ShellyHZX/ip_assi1/README.md

 ## Challenges

-One challenge was connecting the frontend and backend APIs and ensuring CRUD operations worked smoothly.
-Another challenge was managing UI interactions such as card flipping and carousel movement.
+One challenge in this project was connecting the frontend and backend properly, especially handling API requests and ensuring data stays consistent after each CRUD operation.

+Another difficulty was implementing the card flip animation together with the carousel navigation.
+It required careful control of UI states to avoid unexpected behaviour.

+In addition, managing React state while keeping the interface responsive took some trial and error, especially when updating or deleting flashcards.